romange/blog/content/post/single_threaded_redis.md

 My next graph shows throughput of instances with pipeline mode, when `memtier_benchmark` sends bursts of 10 requests at once (`--pipeline 10`): ![pipeline-10](/img/throughput-p10.png) Here, `c6gn.16xlarge` has 7 times more throughput reaching stagerring 7.4M qps.
-Interestingly, `redis-8` is a bit slower than `redis-1` because Redis main thread becones the bottleneck for pipelined traffic.
+Interestingly, `redis-8` is a bit slower than `redis-1` because Redis main thread becomes the bottleneck for pipelined traffic.
 And `redis-8` spends additional cpu for coordination with its io-threads. `midi-redis` on the other hand, splits its dictionary between all its threads, reduces their communication to minimum and scales its performance much better.